programminghistorian/ph-submissions/en/drafts/originals/data-into-choropleth-maps-with-python-and-folium.md

 # Create the Map

-To draw a map, we need to initalize a `folium.Map` object.
-Since we're going to be doing this multiple times in this notebook, I've created a little function that will initialize the map.
+To draw a map, Folium needs to initalize a `folium.Map` object.
+Because this notebook will do this repeatedly, the next cell creates a function to do so.

 Folium requires attribution for map tiles (the underlying visual representation of the map).
 It supports a wide array of tiles; see the [Leaflet gallery](https://leaflet-extras.github.io/leaflet-providers/preview/) for examples, along with values for `tiles=` and `attr=`.

 Folium has [default values](https://python-visualization.github.io/folium/modules.html) for many of its parameters.
 Because I find the default zoom level (`zoom_start = 10`) too large to show the continental USA well, the zoom level is set to 5 in the function below.

-The following code block defines a Python function that initializes a map object, with the required attribution information, the center of the map, and a zoom level of 5.
-It returns a `Map object`.

 > Note: You do not need to be familiar with how Python creates and manipulates `object`s to use Folium or to follow this tutorial.
 It is an important topic for programmers and advanced users, but many people use these tools without delving deeply into Python's implementation of objects.